Graham-Cat/Log-Tower-Generator/README.md

 # **Log‑Tower-Generator Framework**
 ### *A Canonical, Recursive, Self‑Similar Algebra for Logarithmic Derivative Towers*

-The Log‑Tower-Generator is a recursive framework for organizing the rapidly growing algebraic structure that appears when repeatedly differentiating composite logarithmic expressions.
-Standard symbolic systems expand these derivatives but do not expose the underlying **triangular**, **self‑similar**, and **operator‑theoretic** structure.
+This repository hosts a symbolic engine for computing the n-th derivatives of functions in the class $A(x) = h(x) \cdot \ln(g(x)) / \ln(f(x))$.

-This project introduces a canonical decomposition of the derivative tower into **F‑sector**, **G‑sector**, and **h‑sector** components, together with recursively defined **sector operators** that reveal the hidden algebraic fractal.
-We denote the particular solution driven by the forcing term G as the 'G-sector'.
+By mapping the derivatives to a stable F/G-sector symmetry, we establish a closed family of derivative modules that allows for direct computation.
+This approach avoids the combinatorial explosion of the quotient rule, offering optimized solutions for symbolic computation, asymptotic analysis, and problems in mathematical physics.

-This repository provides an explicit, closed-form solution for general first-order linear recurrence relations.
+We provide an explicit, closed-form solution for general first-order linear recurrence relations.
 While the generating function solution for such recurrences is well-known via the integrating factor method, explicit formulas for the $n$-th term typically require ad-hoc expansions.

 This project generalizes that process, utilizing Bell Polynomials to expand the integrating factor, resulting in a double-sum generator that computes the $n$-th term directly from the sequence inputs without iteration.
 This allows for the rapid computation of 'exotic' sequences where no obvious algebraic pattern exists.